Posting, Editing or Deleting a Comment

 Keep in mind that Instagram doesn't offer emoji.
-Tou can download emoji apps from the App Store that allow for a special keyboard to be installed on your phone.
-Here's a (free!) emoji app you can install for iOS phones.
+You can download emoji apps from the App Store that allow for a special keyboard to be installed on your phone.
+Here's a free emoji app you can install for iOS.

 If you're getting an error when posting a comment, you may be using an outdated version of Instagram.
 In order to post a comment, you must be running at least Instagram version 2.4 on your Apple phone or version 1.0.5 on your Android phone.

 If your version of Instagram is current, your comment may be failing for a different reason:

 - You can only include up to 5 @ mentions in a single comment

 - You can only include up to 30 #hashtags on a single photo

 - You can't post multiple, duplicate comments (including emoji)